Concordium/concordium-net-sdk/README.md

 ## Overview

-This SDK is currently under development and serves as a wrapper for the Concordium Node GRPC API V2 with some helpers for common tasks.
+This SDK is currently still under development and serves as a wrapper for the Concordium Node GRPC API V2 with helpers for common tasks.

 Implementation-wise, this is first and foremost accomplished by exposing "minimal" wrappers for classes generated directly from the protocol buffer definitions of the [Concordium GRPC API](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) using the [`Grpc.Tools`](https://www.nuget.org/packages/Grpc.Tools/) and [`Grpc.Net.Client`](https://www.nuget.org/packages/Grpc.Net.Client) packages.
 This generation step results in a "raw" client class which exposes a method corresponding to each service definition in the protocol buffer definition as well as a class corresponding to each type declared in the API.
 See [Using the raw client API](#using-the-raw-client-api) for more information.